One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Background on Prior-data Fitted Networks and TabPFN

 Prior-data Fitted Networks (PFNs) are a class of models that learn to approximate Bayesian inference for a given prior \citep{muller2022transformers}.
 Instead of fitting a new model from scratch, a PFN is an individual, large pre-trained Transformer to perform classification or regression in a single forward pass.
 This process, known as in-context learning (ICL), allows the model to make predictions using sequences of labeled examples provided directly in the input, without requiring any gradient updates \citep{dong2024surveyincontextlearning}.
 The entire prediction algorithm is contained in the weights of the network, which is trained once on millions of synthetically generated datasets sampled from the prior.
 At inference time, the trained PFN takes a real-world dataset, composed of training and test samples, as a set-valued input and returns a distribution over the output space.
 This output space is categorical for classification tasks and the real line for regression tasks.

-\paragraph{Posterior predictive modeling and synthetic prior fitting.} PFNs are rooted in Bayesian supervised learning, where the primary objective is to model the posterior predictive distribution (PPD) \citep{mackay1992practical,seeger2004gaussian,blei2017variational}.
+\paragraph{Posterior predictive modeling.} PFNs are rooted in Bayesian supervised learning, where the primary objective is to model the posterior predictive distribution (PPD) \citep{mackay1992practical,seeger2004gaussian,blei2017variational}.
 Since computing the PPD is often intractable \citep{mackay1992practical}, PFNs instead learn to approximate the PPD offline through a process called synthetic prior fitting \cite{muller2022transformers}.
 This is achieved using a prior specified by a sampling scheme that first samples a data-generating mechanism, $\phi \sim p(\phi)$, and then samples a synthetic dataset, $D \sim p(D|\phi)$.
 This process is repeated to generate millions of diverse datasets for training.
 The network's parameters, $\theta$, are then optimized to predict held-out test samples ($D_{\text{test}} \subset D$) conditioned on the rest of the dataset ($D_{\text{train}} = D \setminus D_{\text{test}}$).
-The training objective is to minimize the negative log likelihood (NLL) loss on these held-out examples, averaged over the prior distribution of datasets $p(D)$:

-This training process makes it explicit that PFNs are trained to emulate Bayesian inference by averaging over tasks drawn from a prior distribution over data-generating functions.
-Minimizing this loss ensures that the trained neural network, $q_{\theta}$, learns to approximate the true Bayesian PPD for the specified prior.
+The training objective is to minimize the negative log likelihood (NLL) loss on these held-out examples: $ \mathcal{L}(\theta) = \mathbb{E}_{((x_{\text{test}}, y_{\text{test}}) \cup D_{\text{train}}) \sim p(D)}[-\log q_{\theta}(y_{\text{test}} | x_{\text{test}}, D_{\text{train}})]. $ Minimizing this loss ensures that the trained neural network $q_{\theta}$ approximates the true Bayesian PPD for the specified prior.